-This condition, also known as Alibert-Bazin syndrome, is rare.
+This condition, also known as Alibert-Bazin syndrome or cutaneous T-cell lymphoma, is rare.
 It happens when white blood cells called T-cells grow out of control and move from the blood into the skin.
 This causes the rash, which can be itchy.

 When cancerous T-cells are found in your blood as well as in your skin, it's called Sézary syndrome.
 It's not clear if Sézary syndrome is an advanced form of mycosis fungoides or something different.

 Doctors don't know what causes mycosis fungoides.
 It could be related to a virus, exposure to a chemical, or your genes.

 It can happen at any age, but most people get it in their 50s or 60s.
 Men are two times more likely than women to have it.

 Mycosis fungoides usually develops slowly and moves through four phases.
 But not everyone goes through all of them:

 - First phase: a scaly red rash, usually in areas that don't get sunlight such as your rear end.
 There are no other symptoms in this phase, and it may last months or even years.

 - Second phase:a thin red rash that looks like patches.

 - Third phase:small raised bumps or hard plaques that may be red.

 - Fourth phase: tumors or bumps that may look like mushrooms.
 They can break open and get infected.